 Jewelry designers began to experiment more with the ideas of creating a textured surface to the jewelry.
 Textured gold was popular in the late 1950s, and remained so into the 1960s.
-Additional textures now emerged.
+Additional textures also emerged.
 A gritty effect dulling the shine of gold was created by fusing gold onto gold.
 Crumpled and hammered textures were also popular.
 In addition to gold, other metals were utilized during this decade.

 Towards the end of the decade; the glitz and sparkle of paste and rhinestone were all but a distant memory.
 New sleek designs fashioned in metals with little or no accompanying decoration were on trend.

 1960s Jewelry Styles: Geometric Shapes